 Charlottesville Child Custody Attorney

-Assisting With Family Law Matters Related to Legal Custody and Parenting Time
+Assisting With Family Law Matters Related to Legal Custody and Parenting Time in Central Virginia

 When your relationship ends, one of the biggest questions is, what will happen with the kids?
 Parents often disagree about how child custody and parenting time should be handled, and these are important and emotionally charged issues.
 Understanding how custody works in Virginia and your options can help determine how you want to proceed.